EO-DataHub/eodhp-guide/services/keycloak.md

 Requests are made to the Keycloak API via the platform OIDC clients.
 If Keycloak is unavailable then authentication requests will all fail, causing major disruption to the platform.

+Keycloak runs as a stateful set, `keycloak`, in Kubernetes in the `keycloak` namespace.

 ### Configuration

 Keycloak is configured in [ArgoCD deployment repo](https://github.com/EO-DataHub/eodhp-argocd-deployment) repository, apps/keycloak directory.